 When evaluating an event-streaming and management platform, companies should keep in mind several key aspects.

 Wipro is proud to partner with a company that has been leading the event-driven revolution for two decades: Solace.
 Solace PubSub+ is an event streaming and management platform that offers category-leading features that help enterprises design, deploy, and manage event-driven architectures across hybrid cloud, multi-cloud and IoT environments.
-By combining Solace’s technology with Wipro’s ability to understand and help customers overcome their most daunting business and IT challenges, the partnership helps companies thrive in the increasingly digital economy by integrating their applications, devices, and customers in real-time across environments and around the world.
+By combining Solace’s technology with Wipro’s ability to understand and help customers overcome their most daunting business and IT challenges, this partnership helps companies thrive in the increasingly digital economy by integrating their applications, devices, and customers in real-time across environments and around the world.

 In the coming months, additional EDA articles will provide clarity around how businesses can use EDA to overcome challenges, unlock opportunities, and thrive in the age of a truly global, digital economy.
 Stay tuned.